 She doesn’t have a whole lot in her dialogue trees generally speaking since her voice files come from the vanilla game, so obviously Barb is not as extensive as Heather Casdin in this regard.

-However, as a lightweight companion mod with some useful features (like stimpaking) Wastelander Barb is a great choice.
+However, as a lightweight companion mod with some useful features (like auto-stimpaking you when your health is low) Wastelander Barb does not disappoint.

 You can even use her alongside Heather if you want since neither one counts as a companion.
 I would advise, though, any time you’re using multiple companions to either crank up the difficulty or take care what kinds of equipment you give them.
 Otherwise your group will probably steamroll most things in your path and the game can get boring.

-(I personally like to stick with weapons with plentiful enough ammo that it makes sense the companion could be stocking and finding it themselves to explain the unlimited ammo.)
+(I personally like to stick with weapons with plentiful enough ammo that it makes sense the companion could be stocking and finding it themselves to explain the unlimited ammo.
+A little personal headcanon.)

 Barb’s default outfit makes sense given her background (see mod description).
-Roleplaying-wise she also makes a lot of sense in the utility overalls outfit (that Sturges wears).
+Roleplaying-wise I think she also makes a lot of sense in the utility overalls outfit (that Sturges wears).

 While Barb’s dialogue isn’t extensive, the benefit of the author using vanilla female settler voice files is that the voice recording is high quality and well matched to the rest of the Fallout world, unlike the custom recordings of some companion mods.